ArmedGuy/BeVut/README.md

 More details in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ##License
-Code is available under derivative of MIT.
-See respective LICENSE files in project root for code.
+Code is available under a derivative of MIT License.
+See [LICENSE.md](./LICENSE.md) file in project root for details.